 The results table under the chart displays the log events that match the provided query and filter within the selected timeframe.
+Each row in the table represents a log record and can be expanded for detailed log data.
 The first 100 matching records are displayed, but you can view more results by selecting Show 100 more at the bottom of the table.
-Each row in the table represents a log event and can be expanded for detailed log data.

 Hint: By default, the log viewer displays a maximum of 1,000 log events.
 If you don't see expected results, run a more exact query or narrow down the timeframe to see better focused log data.